bvenkatr/loopback-client/README.md

 # loopback-client
-Client to communicate with any loopback app
+HTTP Client to communicate with any loopback app